Introduction:

 - continuous brake.

-Commercial vehicles usually have a continuous brake system in addition to an air brake system.
-Continuous brake systems, such as the retarder (engine brake), hydrodynamic retarder (driveshaft brake), and electromagnetic retarder (also a driveshaft brake), are additional braking systems that reduce speed without bringing the vehicle to a stop, without thermally (over)loading the mechanical brake parts, during descending a hill.
+In addition to an air brake system, commercial vehicles usually also have a continuous braking system.
+Continuous brake systems, such as the retarder (engine brake), hydrodynamic retarder (driveline brake), and electromagnetic retarder (also a driveline brake), are supplementary braking systems that reduce speed without bringing the vehicle to a stop, without thermally (over)loading the mechanical brake components, when descending a mountain.

 Air vs. fluid:

-For passenger cars and light commercial vehicles, it is common to have brake systems powered by brake fluid.
-However, in the case of heavy commercial vehicles, a different approach is required due to the need for more braking power and the resulting heat development during braking actions.
+For passenger cars and light commercial vehicles, it is common to have brake systems that are powered by brake fluid.
+In the case of heavy commercial vehicles, however, a different approach is required due to the need for more braking power and the resulting heat build-up during braking events.

-For trucks, brake components, especially drums, need to be larger to meet the required specifications.
-This includes not only a larger diameter but also a wider structure to provide room for more extensive brake linings.
-To prevent overheating of the brake linings, a substantial amount of lining material is needed to reduce thermal stress.
+For trucks, brake components—especially drums—must be made larger to meet the required specifications.
+This includes not only a larger diameter but also a wider structure to provide space for more extensive brake linings.
+To prevent overheating of the brake linings, a substantial amount of lining material is needed to reduce the thermal load.

-The larger surface area of the lining material is necessary to create sufficient friction between the drum and the lining.
-This leads to the need for a large wheel brake cylinder, which creates issues due to limited space for the brake lining.
-Enlarging the diameter of the master cylinder is also not an ideal solution, as this can affect the desired braking force.
+The larger surface area of the lining material is needed to create sufficient friction between the drum and the lining.
+This leads to the need for a large wheel cylinder, which, however, causes problems due to limited space for the brake lining.
+Increasing the diameter of the master cylinder is also not an ideal solution, because this can affect the desired braking force.

-These limitations result in an increase in fluid flow and a greater stroke of the piston in the master cylinder.
-This in turn leads to a larger pedal stroke, a reduced pedal feel, and a longer response time of the brake system.
+These limitations result in an increase in fluid flow and a longer piston stroke in the master cylinder.
+This in turn leads to increased pedal travel, reduced pedal feel, and a longer response time of the brake system.
 To overcome these challenges and meet legal requirements for braking deceleration in heavy commercial vehicles, a full air brake system is often chosen.

-The advantages of a full air brake system include minimal effect of temperature rise on brake torque development, fast reaction time due to compressed air, and the possibility to easily influence brake force development by adjustments to lever ratios or surfaces of diaphragm cylinders.
+The advantages of a full air brake system include a minimal effect of temperature increase on the development of braking torque, a fast response time thanks to compressed air, and the ability to easily influence brake force development by adjustments to lever ratios or diaphragm chamber areas.

-Air supply, air consumption, parking brake, and components:
+Air supply, air consumption, parking brake, and the components:

-The service brake of a truck is composed of an air-supplying and an air-consuming section.
-In the image, the components belonging to these sections are color-coded in blue and yellow.
+The service brake of a truck is made up of an air-supply section and an air-consumption section.
+In the image, the parts that belong to these sections are colored blue and yellow.

-The air-supplying section ensures that air is delivered at the correct pressure.
-In this section, the air is also cleaned and dried.
-The components that belong to the air-supplying section and are marked in blue in the image below are:
+The air-supply section ensures that air is delivered at the correct pressure.
+In this section the air is also cleaned and dried.
+The components that belong to the air-supply section and are indicated in blue in the image below are:

-1. Air compressor: the air compressor contains two cylinders where air is drawn in and pressurized to the next component;
+1. Air compressor: the air compressor contains two cylinders in which air is drawn in and then fed under pressure to the next component;

-2. Air dryer: here, the moisture is removed from the compressed air.
-The filter has pellets that absorb the moisture.
-The wet tank is underneath the dryer;
+2. Air dryer: this removes moisture from the compressed air.
+The filter contains granules that absorb the moisture.
+Under the dryer is the wet tank;

 3. Four-circuit protection valve: when a leak occurs in one of the three circuits, the air pressure in the other two circuits is maintained;